Mass Area Cocaine Anonymous (MACA) Announcements 7/14/19 – 9/8/19

-- MACA Cookout Speaker Jam is planned for Sunday 8/11/2019 at Houghton’s Pond in Milton, MA at Site #4 (Behind Volleyball Court) from 10am-4pm – Flyers coming soon!!
+- MACA Cookout Speaker Jam is planned for Sunday 8/11/2019 at Houghton’s Pond in Milton, MA at Site #4 (Behind Volleyball Court) from 10am-4pm – Kid and Dog Friendly!!
+Please bring your own beach or camping chairs and bring a potluck dish for everyone to share.

 - The Cambridge CA meetings on Tuesday and Friday Night need Support – All Welcome!!